hypertacos520/hypertacos520.github.io/_posts/2024-11-3-kinsey-institute-haptibird-3.0.md

 Old level segments MUST be deleted when designing something like this.
 Since the game is designed to go on forever, you'll run into a "Out of Memory" error if you let it run long enough.
 Granted this might be awhile on modern machines since they tend to have a lot of RAM, but this is just good practice.

 ## Whats the Theme?
 The time has finally come to decide upon a theme.
-Why do we need one?
-Well we could keep it like it is, but I don't think players will be very invested in the gameplay if each player is just a differently colored sphere traversing a generic orange hallway.
+The reason we need this is primarily to add some more visual interest to the gameplay.
 Collectively as a team, we brainstormed potential options for a theme and eventually space was thrown out as an option.
 After a unanimus vote, it was time to start designing the new theme!

 ### Stars and the Night Sky
 ![Desktop View](/assets/img/kinsey-institute-haptibird-3.0/Screenshot from 2024-11-25 23-20-56.png){: width="auto" .w-50 .right}